ArielSaldana/arielsaldana.github.io/_posts/2015-06-05-iOS-8-is-bad-scroll-events.md

 ## Why this made sense in the prehistoric era

 Back in 2007, when the first iPhone came out there was no such thing as mobile friendly websites, and a lot of websites were running performance intensive code.
-Given these circumstances and the environment that the web was for mobile devices back then it's safe to say that it was a sane decision to stop JavaScript execution on scroll.
+Given these circumstances and the environment that mobile phones were incubating in it's safe to say that it was a sane decision to stop JavaScript execution on scroll.

 ## Why this doesn't make sense in 2015